videlalvaro/erlang-prime-sieve/README.md

 This sequence is [A005097](http://oeis.org/A005097).

 * I call this method __new__ because so far I haven't seen it in the various math books I've been consulting.
+By new I mean the mathematical properties outlined [here](https://github.com/videlalvaro/erlang-prime-sieve#the-sieve-method), not the _one process per number_ part.
 I'm not claiming this is some advanced Number Theory result or anything of the like.
 If you have seen this method before, please let me know by opening an issue.